Abdullah-I99/Data-Science-Portfolio/README.md

 This area focused heavily on transforming raw supply chain data into data ready to be used for exploration, by removing irrelevant columns, looking at data structures and removing null values.
 We use the ETL process which is highlighted below.

 ### Extract
-I began by importing the CSV dataset into a pandas DataFrame using pd.read_csv() function (which can be seen in figure 1).
+we began by importing the CSV dataset into a pandas DataFrame using pd.read_csv() function (which can be seen in figure 1).
 I also ran initial exploration of the data to understand structure and content which can be seen in figure 1, figure 2 and figure 3.
 <table>
   <tr>
     <td>